 A secure connection has been established between browser and website, and the website has been authenticated according to rigorous industry standards.
 In the example below the browser controls the display, pulling information from the SSL Certificate and displaying it in the address and security status bar.
 Make it extremely difficult for phishes and counterfeiters to hijack your brand and your customers.

-Now when shoppers visit a website secured with an Extended Validation (EV) SSL Certificate, the latest browsers trigger the address bar to turn green and display the name of the organization listed in the certificate as well as the certificate’s security vendor.
+Now when shoppers visit a website secured with an Extended Validation (EV) SSL Certificate, the latest browsers display the name of the organization in green text.
 Let’s have look:

 The Green Address Bar of Extended Validation SSL